-'Neon' is the title track from Young’s third studio album.
-Written by Shane McAnally, Josh Osbourne and Trevor Rosen, the song was released as the album’s third single.
+“Neon” is the title track from Young’s third studio album.
+Written by Shane McAnally, Josh Osborne and Trevor Rosen, the song was released as the album’s third single.
 Though it did not fare as well in the charts as some of Young’s other singles, peaking at No. 23, the song received universal praise from critics for Young’s exceptional vocal performance.
-Its parent album went Platinum, selling a million copies.
+Its parent album went platinum, selling one million copies.

 “Drinkin’ Me Lonely”

 The first single from Young’s debut album wasted no time setting the tone for his career.
 Young’s deep voice and neo-traditionalist slant were a stark contrast to most of what was on country radio in 2006, and he had a hard time out of the gate with his first single, “Drinkin’ Me Lonely,” which he co-wrote with Larry Wayne Clark.
 The song stalled at No. 42 but can be seen in retrospect as the debut of a major new talent who would go on to build an enormous career on that sound.

 Young was at the peak of a very hot streak when he released “You” as the second single from Neon in 2011.
 He had just scored four back-to-back No. 1 hit singles.
 Written by Young with Luke Laird, “You” is a straightforward song, perfect for Young’s inimitable vocal style, with a breezy, good-time chorus that took the song all the way to the top of the charts, giving the singer his fifth consecutive No. 1 hit.